Last revised on 7/18/2025 by KK

 For in-person (P/PR) and online synchronous (OS) classes during a 14-week semester, each credit equates to 3 hours of work per week apportioned as:

 Faculty teaching mixed mode (HB/HL) and online courses (OA/OB) that do not meet in-person/synchronously for the minimum time should plan to replace the time with out-of-class/asynchronous activities that include student-to-student, student-to-instructor, and student-to-content interaction.
-Refer to the following chart for the total hours of work required per credit and how this work is distributed (per week) across various session lengths.
+Refer to Credit Hours and Workload for more information on the total hours of work required per credit and how this work is distributed (per week) across various session lengths.

 Regular and Substantive Interaction (RSI)